pass0210/github-practice/README.md

-# github-practice

-GitHub 실습을 위한 저장소입니다.
+# Github Practice On VSC